Talaiasi Labalaba: Battle of Mirbat

-On 19 July 1972 the Popular Front for the Liberation of the Occupied Arabian Gulf (PFLOAG) attacked the British Army Training Team (BATT) house, which housed the nine SAS soldiers, based just outside the port of Mirbat, Oman.
+On 19 July 1972, the Popular Front for the Liberation of the Occupied Arabian Gulf (PFLOAG) attacked the British Army Training Team (BATT) house, which housed nine SAS soldiers, based just outside the port of Mirbat, Oman.

 Labalaba, aged 30, was shot dead in the neck whilst firing a 25-pounder gun at the attacking guerrilla forces.

-He displayed notable bravery by continuing to fire the 25 pounder single handed in spite of being seriously wounded when a bullet hit him in the face, after his Omani loader was seriously wounded early in the battle.
-Captain Mike Kealy and fellow Sergeant Tommy Goodyear and Trooper Sekonaia Takavesi ran a gauntlet of enemy fire but arrived too late to save Labalaba.
+He displayed notable bravery by continuing to fire the 25 pounder single-handed in spite of being seriously wounded when a bullet hit him in the face, after his Omani loader was seriously wounded early in the battle.
+Captain Mike Kealy, fellow Sergeant Tommy Goodyear and Trooper Sekonaia Takavesi ran a gauntlet of enemy fire but arrived too late to save Labalaba.
 The trooper was also hit, Takavesi was wounded in the shoulder, head, and stomach while Dunkley was killed when a round penetrated the sand-bagged walls and hit him in the face.
 Labalaba's actions helped to keep the insurgents pinned down until Strikemaster jets of the SOAF arrived to drive back the attackers while reinforcements from Salalah could be organised.

-Fellow SAS trooper Roger Cole in his book of the battle, SAS: Operation Storm, paid tribute to Labalaba saying if the guerrilla force had taken the 25-pounder then the SAS would have lost the battle.
+In his book of the battle, SAS: Operation Storm, fellow SAS trooper Roger Cole paid tribute to Labalaba saying "if the guerrilla force had taken the 25-pounder, then the SAS would have lost the battle."